turnrye/Signal-Server/README.md

                                       Tom Hayward, KD7LXL
                                       Darcy Buskermolen, VA7DBI

 This server application will generate RF coverage predictions, producing either 2D profile plots (Point-to-Point) or 360 degree polar plots in WGS-84 projection as PPM Bitmaps.

 For detailed information and historical reference data related to this project see the SPLAT! documentation.
+This SPLAT! fork used to power CloudRF.com from 2012 to 2016 before it was replaced with a purpose built engine.
 Propagation models added to this project have been sourced from reputable academic sources and all efforts have been taken to ensure their accurate implementation.
 Not all models are ITU ratified and you use them entirely at your own risk.

 WARNING: The accuracy of the output is directly proportional to the accuracy of the inputs and the time taken defining and validating them.